wuyichen24/system-design-interview/problems/Ad_Click_Event_Aggregation_System.md

 - Store both raw data and aggregated data, raw data for debugging and backup, aggregated data for fast queries.
 - Data aggregation service uses MapReduce framework and break down the problem into Map/Aggregate/Reduce nodes.
 - Need to recalculate the raw data and generate new aggregated data when we discover a major bug.
+- Should use event time rather than processing time.